iamjohnford/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

 Use `when` when you have a conditional expression with multiple branches.
 `when` can be used either as a statement or as an expression.

+A **statement** doesn't return anything but performs actions instead.

 Here is an example of using `when` as a statement:
 * Place the conditional expression within parentheses `()` and the actions to take within curly braces `{}`.